Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-16 (BR)
+- Fixed rare occurring crash when selecting Galaxy shapes.
+- Error Message will display the best save game to be sent.

 25-05-14 (BR)
 - Text Galaxies will display "?" in case of "unfilled" characters (blank, but not recognized as blank!)